mecid/mecid.github.io/_posts/2019-05-01-extracting-presentation-logic-to-make-it-testable.md

 }
 ```

-By extracting Show model formatting logic into ShowPresentation struct, we fix the encapsulation problem when Cell class responsible for formatting own data model.
-Another positive effect here is that we can easily cover ShowPresentation with Unit Testing to make sure it works correctly.
+By extracting show model formatting logic into *ShowPresentation* struct, we fix the encapsulation problem when cell class responsible for formatting own data model.
+Another positive effect here is that we can easily cover *ShowPresentation* with Unit Testing to make sure it works correctly.
 So, let's continue with implementing tests for our presentation logic.

 ```swift
 class ShowPresentationTests: XCTestCase {